Skills practiced: Order and vocabulary – first, second, last; remembering order, observing, concentration, staying on task.

-- Repeat with a different group of students.
+- Repeat with different people.

 Variation: Play the game with objects such as stuffed toys or different-sized blocks instead of students.

-D2 Sticks and Stones
+D2: Sticks and Stones

-Lay two sticks in front of you.
+- Lay two sticks in front of you.
 Put a stone in a certain place.
-Let the students tell exactly where it is.
+Let the others tell exactly where it is.
 Examples include: between the two sticks, in the middle; left of the sticks, in the middle of the lowest quarter; right of the sticks, above the sticks; etc.

-The student can now be the leader.
-Each time a student places their stone correctly, they receive a point.
+7. The winner can now be the leader.
+Each time someone places their stone correctly, they receive a point.
 Continue playing until someone has 10 points.
 Take time to give congratulations.

-D3 Fingers and Stones
+D3: Fingers and Stones

-Skills practiced: position words; concentration; visual differences.
+Skills practiced: Positioning words, concentration, noticing visual differences.

-If these fingers have a particular name in the language you are using (“pinky” and “ring finger” in English, for example), name them.
+- If these fingers have a particular name in the language you are using (“pinky” and “ring finger” in English, for example), name them.
 Point out the joints of each finger, too (first, second).

 Repeat until everyone knows all the words and therefore is able to play the game.

-D4 Find the Stone
+D4: Find the Stone